Korkman/shell-pack/docs/setup-gnome-terminal.md

 ```
 /usr/bin/env LC_NERDLEVEL=3 fish -l
 ```
+  * Also set it to always keep the working directory so the file browser context menu item "Open in terminal" works as expected
   * Optionally make it default (click on triangle)

 ### Fix the font in dconf